Gifts to Help People Who Are Depressed

 Tech & Gadgets

-Books are an easy choice for anyone living with low mood.
-You don’t even have to choose one that’s obviously about depression; Furiously Happy is a good example of a mainstream book dealing with a difficult topic.
+Books are an easy choice for anyone living with a low mood.
+You don’t even have to choose one that’s obviously about depression.

 - Feeling Good: The New Mood Therapy